By Michael Scarborough, PMP, Six Sigma Black Belt, ITIL Service Manager, ITIL Expert

 Of the 117 participants, 76.5 percent indicated that earning ITIL intermediate and advanced certifications made them more marketable compared to others in the job market.
-This is significant value because of recent economic conditions and the need for individuals to show that they have the credentials and experience that are significantly better than those they're competing against for limited jobs.
+This is significant because recent economic conditions have made it crucial for applicants to prove that they have significantly better credentials and experience than those they're competing against for limited jobs.

 Of the respondents, 58.8 percent indicated that the ITIL intermediate credentials resulted in an improved ability to compete with others in the job market.
-This statement was intended to assess whether or not the pursuit of ITIL intermediate and advanced certifications resulted in some skills that made respondents more competitive than others.
-Clearly, there is an effect here, given that over 50 percent of the respondents indicated that due to pursuit of ITIL intermediate and advanced certifications they were better able to compete with others in the job market.
+This question was intended to assess whether the pursuit of ITIL intermediate and advanced certifications resulted in a new skill set that made respondents more competitive than others.
+Clearly, there is an effect here, given that over 50 percent of the respondents indicated that, due to pursuit of ITIL intermediate and advanced certifications, they were better able to compete with others in the job market.

 Individuals occasionally pursue ITIL certifications as a means to qualify them for specific roles in an organization.
-The expectation was that a positive response to this statement would be higher; however, the survey indicated that over 50 percent of the respondents qualified themselves for a specific role by earning advanced and intermediate ITIL certifications.
+The survey indicated that over 50 percent of the respondents qualified themselves for a specific role by earning advanced and intermediate ITIL certifications.
 This represents significant value and speaks to the extent to which organizations value the knowledge and experience gained when an individual earns advanced ITIL certifications.
-Clearly, employers respect these certifications if they are willing to assign key roles to people based upon earning these certifications.
+Clearly, employers respect these certifications if they are willing to assign key roles to people based on their ability to earn these certifications.

-A regular criticism of ITIL certifications is that they do not in and of themselves generate new knowledge in individuals.
-The survey results showed the opposite of this belief because 70.6 percent of respondents indicated that they developed specific beneficial knowledge and expertise, which is a clear indication of value to individuals in terms of learning new and useful information.
+A regular criticism of ITIL certifications is that they fail to generate new knowledge in individuals.
+The survey results showed the opposite of this belief: 70.6 percent of respondents indicated that they developed specific beneficial knowledge and expertise, which is a clear indication of value to individuals in terms of learning new and useful information.

 Respondents also overwhelmingly indicated that earning advanced and intermediate ITIL certifications resulted in direct application to work activities and projects.
 Of the respondents, 76.5 percent showed that these certifications held value for them in the form of being able to directly apply knowledge learned in pursuit of the certification to specific work activities.